 Today, our purses carry everything we could possibly need for a busy day.
 However, the 1920s purse or handbag was a thing of beauty with only a little practicality.
 Since most daily items were purchased at neighborhood shops with credit accounts under a father’s or husband’s name, there was no need to carry money other than some pocket change for the movies or a soda pop.
 Instead, women’s 1920s purses carried only the hot new necessaries of the day- Make Up!

 Face powder, lipstick, and sometimes rouge were carried in small decorative compacts that were as pretty as the bags that carried them.
 Some varieties of bags even had the compacts built right into the bag handle.
 Inconspicuously hidden, the compacts were always close by for a quick touch-up.
 A refined lady would powder her nose in the ladies’ room, but those new liberated flappers would apply make up right at the dinner table.
 Gasp!

-Such beautiful ladies required caring equally beautiful purses.
+Such beautiful ladies required carrying equally as beautiful 1920s purses.
 There was an art to making metal woven “mesh” handbags as well as beaded fabric bags.
-Hand tooled leather clutches with intricate art deco designs or snake skin puchettes made day wear slightly less formal.
-Puchettes which had carved metal frames and clasp closure or fold over envelope flaps were also elaborately decorated for evening formal dress.
+Hand tooled leather clutches with intricate Art Deco designs or snake skin puchettes made daywear slightly less formal.
+Puchettes, which had carved metal frames and clasp closure or fold over envelope flaps, were also elaborately decorated for evening formal dress.
 Glass beads, seed beads, and round faceted beads were hand woven at home using mail order kits.
 Metal mesh bags were mass produced in a variety of designs, shapes and coloring techniques.

-Vintage 1920′s purses are very collectible today.
+Vintage 1920s purses are very collectible today.
 The age of the beads and metals makes them extremely fragile as well.
-If you want to wear one to your next 1920′s party I would recommend you purchase one of the many reproduction purses available today.
+If you want to wear one to your next 1920s party, I would recommend you purchase one of the many reproduction purses available today.